swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 [a lot of value](http://github.com/usepropeller/react.backbone).
 However I'll go out on a limb and I say I simply don't believe in event oriented MVC systems - the flame graph above says it all.
-Decoupling the models from the view is only the first important step.
+Decoupling the models from the views is only the first important step.

 Hopefully this gives fans of the current crop of JS MVCs and even people who believe in just using plain JavaScript and jQuery some food for